 - Earn 2 points each semester by completing an activity that is listed on the honors points table.
 You may earn only 2 points maximum per semester.

-- Beginning of the Semester: Must log in to the James Scholar Database and submit your honors plan to earn points at the beginning of each semester (Monday, January 18–Friday, February 5, for spring 2021).
+- Beginning of the Semester: Must log in to the James Scholar Database and submit your honors plan to earn points at the beginning of each semester (Monday, August 23–Friday, September 10, for fall 2021).
 The honors points table outlines some options.
 You may choose to focus within a single category or select options throughout all categories.

-- End of the Semester: Must log in to the James Scholar Database and update your honors plan at the end of each semester with documentation of how you completed your stated honors plan (Monday, April 26–Friday, May 14, for spring 2021).
+- End of the Semester: Must log in to the James Scholar Database and update your honors plan at the end of each semester with documentation of how you completed your stated honors plan (Monday, November 29–Friday, December 17, for fall 2021).
 You must refer to the honors point table for specific instructions.

 - Maintain full-time (12 semester hours) enrollment at the University of Illinois each semester you are receiving early registration privileges.